-There shall be a ten (10) hour rest period from set wrap to set call for both on and off production personnel, except as otherwise provided in Article XIX.
+There shall be a ten (10) hour daily rest period from set wrap to set call for both on and off production personnel, except as otherwise provided in Article XIX.
+For a workweek of seven consecutive days, the minimum weekend rest period after the seventh day of work shall be twelve (12) hours.
 If at least six (6) hours of rest have been provided, the employee shall be paid on return to work at the applicable base or overtime rate, plus an additional hour of straight time for all invaded hours or portion thereof.
 If less than six (6) hours of rest have been provided, then the employee shall be called back and paid the applicable base or overtime rate, plus an additional hour of straight time for all hours worked until a ten (10) hour rest period has been provided.

-In the event that an employee works more than fourteen (14) hours on two (2) consecutive days, on the second such day, the employee will be offered either, at the Company's discretion, transportation home and back to work the next day or hotel accommodations.
-Further, in such situations, in the event that the required rest period is invaded, the employee shall return at his or her rate in effect at the time of dismissal, plus an additional hour at straight time, for all hours worked until the required rest period is provided.
-In the event that an employee works more than sixteen (16) hours on any one (1) day, the employee will be offered either, at the Company's discretion, transportation home and back to work the next day or hotel accommodations.
-This paragraph shall not apply to pilots.
+In the event that an employee works more than fourteen (14) hours on any one (1) day, the employee will be offered either, at the Company's discretion, transportation home and back to work the next day or hotel accommodations.

+In the event that an employee works more than fourteen (14) hours on two (2) consecutive days, if the required rest period is invaded, the employee shall return at his or her rate in effect at the time of dismissal, plus an additional hour at straight time, for all hours worked until the required rest period is provided.